Mount St. Helens Summit

 This route gains 4,500 feet in five miles to the crater rim at 8,365 feet elevation.
 Although strenuous, this non-technical climb is suitable for people in good physical condition who are comfortable scrambling on steep, rugged terrain.
 Most climbers complete the round trip in seven to twelve hours.
 While climbing to the crater rim is permitted, entry into the crater is strictly prohibited.

-⚠️ Important Alert: A dangerous cornice, an overhanging mass of snow formed by wind, grows through the winter on the leeward side of the wind exposed edge of the summit and crater.
+On March 30th, a climber fatality occurred due to a partial cornice failure after someone stepped out onto the cornice edge.
+A dangerous cornice, an overhanging mass of snow formed by wind, grows through the winter on the leeward side of the wind exposed edge of the summit and crater.
 As it grows, the cornice can hang quite a distance over the edge, making it fragile and extremely dangerous to walk upon to get a view into the crater.
 Stay back at least 30 ft (9 m) from the visible edge.
 There may not be any flagging stakes or markers indicating the danger zone, so use extreme caution.
 The high summit drift may prevent you from having any view over the rim to the North.
 Always check current conditions before your climb.

 Click here to read the most current climbing conditions from Mount St. Helens Institute.